You are here

 Head to Pinstripes in Georgetown, for a date that’s anything but ordinary.
 Discover the wonderful world of bocce ball, and for the full experience we recommend ordering the go-to Tuscan vino of choice, Chianti, and the wood oven-cooked margherita pizza.

 Catching a flick with your significant other before or after dinner is a time-honored date night classic.
 DC has a great selection of movie theaters, including three Landmark properties.
-West End Cinema was recently renovated and offers wine and beer.
-Atlantic Plumbing Cinema off of U Street has a bar for post-movie drinks and E Street Cinema shows first-run independent films and classic revivals.
+West End Cinema offers wine and beer, while Atlantic Plumbing Cinema off of U Street has a bar for post-movie drinks and E Street Cinema shows first-run independent films and classic revivals.